 The Kalahari.
 It’s vast and ageless, a semi-desert of photogenic red dunes and star-crammed skies where African animals run wild.
 Be warned: visit it once and it may capture your heart forever.
 That's certainly what happened to me, and now you can read about it in my new book.

-If you’re looking for somewhere off the beaten track, you could do worse than the Mahango National Park in the north-eastern Caprivi/Zambezi region of Namibia, bordering on Botswana.
+If you’re looking for somewhere off the beaten track, you could do worse than the Mahango game area in the north-eastern Caprivi/Zambezi region of Namibia, bordering on Botswana.
+The Mahango is part of the greater Bwabwata National Park.

 In 2009 In Search of the African Wild Dog was published, full of beautiful photos and thoughtful text by this week’s guest bloggers Roger and Pat de la Harpe.
 Then the Endangered Wildlife Trust suggested they should do a book on lions, ‘the next big conservation issue’.
 That lion book has hit book shelves across South Africa.